 At What Age Do Cataracts Develop?

 Most patients become aware of cataracts after the age of 60.
-However, cataracts start developing much earlier than that in the form of DLS, or Dysfunctional Lens Syndrome.
-Your natural lens goes through a normal aging process, which may cause changes in your vision from the age of 40.
-There isn’t a cure to DLS or cataracts, as they are simply part of the aging process.
-DLS eventually turns into cataracts, which will turn to blindness without surgical intervention.
+However, cataracts begin developing much earlier than that in the form of Dysfunctional Lens Syndrome (DLS), a term now widely used to describe the natural ageing changes of the eye’s lens.
+Your natural lens goes through a gradual ageing process, which can begin to affect vision from around the age of 40.

-If you have any of the signs and symptoms of DLS or cataracts, it is important to get in touch with your ophthalmologist in NSW or Canberra to diagnose and discuss treatment options.
+If you notice any signs or symptoms of DLS or cataracts, it is important to consult an ophthalmologist in NSW or Canberra to confirm a diagnosis and discuss appropriate treatment options.

 Stage 1: Early DLS

-Often, patients in their 40s will start to experience early DLS as the natural lens becomes less clear and pliable.
-The most common side effect of this is the patient’s loss of ability to focus on objects that are near.
+Patients in their 40s commonly begin to experience early DLS as the natural lens becomes less flexible and gradually loses clarity at a microscopic level.
+The most noticeable effect is difficulty focusing on near objects.

 Treatment Options for Stage 1